aimeekang/aimeekang/README.md

 ## Aimee Kang

 ### About me
-- Full stack developer passionate about the intersection of technology and design.
+👩‍💻 Full stack developer passionate about the intersection of technology and design. <br>
-- Previously in tech as a GTM strategy & operations partner to product and sales leaders.
+🤝 Previously in tech as a GTM strategy & operations partner to product and sales leaders. <br>
-- Passionate climber and lover of the outdoors.
+⛰️ Passionate climber and lover of the outdoors. <br>

 ### Values
-- Shared understanding & collaboration
+💡 Shared understanding & collaboration <br>
-- Learning and Growth
+🚀 Learning and Growth <br>
-- Diversity and Inclusion
+✨ Diversity and Inclusion <br>

 <!--